snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

  on the way to implement the features like logout of rider/ driver page redirect to home screen and adding email address to rider and driver page.

  Completed the application testing in new version(All the components are working as per the flow)

+ Working on implementing password reset for both driver and rider where a OTP will be sent to email.